GaronM247/PowerShell-File-Integrity-Monitoring-FIM-/README.md

   - Create a new text file named "baseline.txt" within the FIM folder.

-  - In the file, list file paths and their corresponding hash values in CSV format, e.g.:
+  - In the file, list file paths and their corresponding hash values.

     ```